menu

 Demographics

+Dawson is a somewhat ethnically-diverse city.
 The people who call Dawson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dawson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dawson include Norwegian, German, Swedish, Irish, and Scandinavian.
+Important ancestries of people in Dawson include Norwegian, German, Irish, Swedish, and Belgian.

 The most common language spoken in Dawson is English.
-Other important languages spoken here include Polish and African languages.
+Other important languages spoken here include Spanish and Polish.

 Notable & Unique Neighborhood Characteristics